respeaker/avs/README.rst

 2. run ``alexa-auth`` to login Amazon, it will save authorization information to ``~/.avs.json``
 3. run ``alexa-tap``, then press Enter to talk with alexa
 4. run ``alexa``, then use "alexa" to start with conversation with alexa, for example, "alexa, what time is it"

+    If you are using Linux but not using PulsAudio or ALSA dmix plugin, it is likely that your audio device doesn't support multiple player to play simultaneously.
+    As `alexa` or `alexa-tap` uses 3 gstreamer player by default, it should not work.
+    In the case, you should try `PLAYER=single alexa` or `PLAYER=single alexa-tap` to use only a single gstreamer player.

 Change Alexa Voice Service client id and product id